krb5/krb5/doc/rst_source/krb_admins/install_appl_srv.rst

 If you generate the *keytab* file on another host, you need to get a copy of the *keytab* file onto the destination host (*trillium*, in the above example) without sending it unencrypted over the network.

-Some Advice about Secure Hosts
+Some advice about secure hosts
 --------------------------------------

 Kerberos V5 can protect your host from certain types of break-ins, but it is possible to install Kerberos V5 and still leave your host vulnerable to attack.
 Obviously an installation guide is not the place to try to include an exhaustive list of countermeasures for every possible attack, but it is worth noting some of the larger holes and how to close them.